IIIF/cookbook-recipes/recipe/0258-tagging-external-resource/index.md

 In order to make possible a link between the IIIF resource and an external web resource, the pertinent Annotation must have at least a `body` that is a Specific Resource whose `source` property contains the appropriate URI as its value.
 That `source` value must resolve, that is, it must be a real URI at the time of the creation of the Annotation.

 Finally, be sure you are writing valid value forms in your Annotation.
 In the Web Annotation data model, there are different patterns for the `value` property, when used within an Annotation.
-The `value` of a `TextualBody` or a `FragmentSelector`, for example, are strings rather than JSON objects.
+The `value` of a `TextualBody` or a `FragmentSelector`, for example, is a string rather than a JSON object.
 See also [the Presentation API v3.0](https://iiif.io/api/presentation/3.0/#56-annotation).

 ## Restrictions